adevinta/spark-tokens/README.md

 3. Run npm start to start [11ty](https://www.11ty.dev/)
 4. Open `http://localhost:8080` in your browser

+Note: if you make any changes you will need to restart the 11ty server because it passes through the generated files from Style Dictionary

 ## iOS DEMO

 1. Make sure you have Xcode 12 or greater installed